pivotx/PivotX-extensions/extensions/mobile/docs/index.markdown

 full versions of the website.
 To do this, you'll need links to the other version than the current version of the site, with a special flag that disables the automatic detection or redirection for the browser.
+If you use your normal domain also as a mobile domain this link only works for mobile visitors.

 On the 'normal' site, use this link: